Positive Wellbeing Psychology Melbourne | ADHD Assessment in Melbourne: A Step-by-Step Guide for Adults

 Do I need a GP referral for an ADHD assessment?

 A GP referral is required to access Medicare rebates for a psychiatrist appointment under MBS Item 291 or 296.
 Some psychologist-led assessments can be accessed without a referral, however a GP referral is still needed to access Medicare rebates and for medication management.
+You can find out more about how to get a GP referral on our website.

 How long does an adult ADHD assessment take? +